Gentle Associate Pediatric Dentist – Coppell, TX

 Outside of the Dental Office, What Do You Like to Do?

-Born and raised in Oklahoma, Dr. Compton now lives in Dallas with her husband and their two smart, funny daughters named Sylvie and Lucia.
-When she isn’t busy at the practice, you can often find her volunteering with the Girl Scouts at her daughter’s school, sewing, reading a good book, spending quality time at White Rock Lake, participating in HIIT workouts, and trying new restaurants.
+Born and raised in Oklahoma, Dr. Compton now lives in Dallas with her two smart, funny daughters named Sylvie and Lucia.
+When she isn’t busy at the dental office, you can often find her volunteering with the Girl Scouts at her daughter’s school, sewing, reading a good book, spending quality time at White Rock Lake, participating in HIIT workouts, and trying new restaurants.